distinto1/DevOps_Porjects_1/vPROJECT/vproject.md

 Under Security Group select the name of the security group you created for backend services.

-Under `Advanced Details` scroll down to `userdata` copy the `rabbitmq.sh script` from userdata folder in cloned REPO and paste here.
+Under `Advanced Details` scroll down to `userdata` copy the `rabbitmq.sh script` from userdata folder in cloned REPO and paste it here.

 Click on `Launch Instance`